In February 2019, New Mexico painter Kimberly Webber embarked on one of the most extraordinary pilgrimages of her 25 year career

 After graduating Magna Cum Laude, the painter moved west and immersed herself in the wilderness of Northern California, returning to a deep inner knowing centered in the land.
 While living close to the earth in the Redwood Forest, she studied with a female shaman.
-In late 1992/early 1993, she felt drawn to Taos, a town 7,500 feet above sea level 45 minutes south of the Colorado border at the tail end of the Rockies.“I had never been to Taos, but was undeniably being called to this land for reasons that eluded my logical mind.
-I packed up my tipi in a pickup truck and drove here,” Kimberly says.
+In late 1992/early 1993, she was drawn to Taos, a town 7,500 feet above sea level 45 minutes south of the Colorado border at the southern end of the Rockies.“I had never been to Taos, but was undeniably being called to this land for reasons that eluded my logical mind.
+I packed up my tipi in a pickup truck and drove here,” Webber says.
 “Within 24 hours of arriving, the tipi was set up and I had worked out a trade arrangement with Rick and Terry Klein at New Buffalo for my tipi space in Hondo and studio space on Lama Mountain.
 The wide open vistas, huge sky and pristine wilderness affected me immediately and permanently.
-“The land here nurtures my creative vision and the community here inspires me,” the painter adds.
+The land here nurtures my creative vision and the community here inspires me,” the painter adds.
 “I am blessed with an incredible circle of friends and colleagues from all three facets of Taos’ tri-cultural community.
 The traditional agricultural and spiritual ties with the land are what speak most deeply to my soul.
 The connection to the lifeblood of the acequias and the food and culture that result from the water are ancient, simple and profound.
 I love the water, the sky, the mountains, the quietude and the immense creative spirit of the people of Taos.
 I am so grateful to live and paint here.”
-Kimberly lives and paints in a traditional/historic adobe compound which was originally part of the legendary San Francisco de Asis Mission Church Plaza, an architecturally significant church on the main plaza of Rancho de Taos.
+Webber lives and paints in a traditional/historic adobe compound which was originally part of the legendary San Francisco de Asis Mission Church Plaza, an architecturally significant church on the main plaza of Ranchos de Taos.
 The home is an old adobe structure (remodeled by the artist).
 The historic St. Francis Church, built in the late 1700’s, was the subject of paintings by Georgia O’Keefe and photographs by Ansel Adams.
-The St. Francis Church and parish remain a central and beloved part of the Ranchos and Taos communities..
+The St. Francis Church and parish remain a central and beloved part of the Ranchos and Taos communities.

-In her description of her “Pia Mater” painting, Kimberly explains the materials as “rice paper, earth pigment, encaustic and oil on panel” and the palette as “comprised of traditional pure mineral pigments, including Egyptian Azurite, lapis, manganese violet, malachite, mica, marble powder and pure 24kt gold.”
+In her description of her “Pia Mater” painting, Webber explains the materials as “rice paper, earth pigment, encaustic and oil on panel” and the palette as “comprised of traditional pure mineral pigments, including Egyptian Azurite, lapis, manganese violet, malachite, mica, marble powder and pure 24kt gold.”

 Dictionary.com defines “archetype” as “the original pattern or model from which all things of the same kind are copied or on which they are based.